obinnadyke/baun3d/README.md

 ## Train | Test | Inference
-The training and inference source-codes, and running commands will be publicly released soon.
+The training and inference source-codes, and running commands will be availed soon.

 ## Outcomes